-Financial instruments consist of cash, accounts receivable, accounts payable, accrued liabilities, and long-term debt.
+Financial instruments consist of cash, accounts receivable, accounts payable, accrued liabilities, long-term debt, and warrant liabilities.
 Cash, accounts receivable, accounts payable, accrued liabilities, and debt, are stated at their carrying value, which approximates fair value due to the short time to the expected receipt or payment date of such amounts.
+Warrant liabilities are measured at fair value on a recurring basis utilizing a Black-Scholes pricing model with the assumptions discussed in Note 4.